Terms Of Business

 These terms and conditions will apply to the purchase of whichfenceismine.co.uk’s services by you.
-Whichfenceismine? is a trading name of Net Solicitors Ltd, a company registered in England and Wales under company number 07030061 whose registered office is at Pett Lodge, Ashford Road, Charing, Ashford, Kent, TN27 0DX and authorised by the Law Society.
-In these terms of business we explain the basis upon which boundarychecker.co.uk will carry out work on your behalf.
-Before placing an order, you will be asked to agree to these terms and conditions by clicked on the button marked “I accept”.
+Whichfenceismine is a trading name of Net Solicitors Ltd, a company registered in England and Wales under company number 07030061 whose registered office is at Pett Lodge, Ashford Road, Charing, Ashford, Kent, TN27 0DX and authorised by the Law Society.
+In these terms of business we explain the basis upon which Whichfenceismine will carry out work on your behalf.
+Before placing an order, you will be asked to agree to these terms and conditions by clicking on the button marked “I accept”.
 If you do not click on the button you will not be able to complete your order.
-You can only purchase our services from boundarychecker.co.uk website if you are eligible to enter into a contract and are at least 18 years old.
+You can only purchase our services from the whichfenceismine.co.uk website if you are eligible to enter into a contract and are at least 18 years old.

 What action we will take

-We will make enquiries with the Land Registry and review your title deeds and/or the title deeds of the neighbouring or surrounding boundaries in order to confirm boundary responsibility.
+We will make enquiries with the Land Registry, obtain and review copies of your title deeds in order to confirm boundary responsibility.
 We will provide you with our results in the form of a written report.
-We will also send to you copies of your title deeds and/or your neighbour’s title deeds for your records.
+We will also send to you copies of your title deeds for your records.
 Please note that title deeds stored at the Land Registry are public documents.